mobile-dev-07/fe_salers_market_fish/README.md

 # E-Market Fish - Mobile Fishery Products Marketplace
 A mobile e-commerce application for booking fresh and frozen fishery products.
 The platform is designed to simplify product management for sellers and product discovery and booking for buyers.
+For context, this project was developed as the final project for the Mobile Programming course.

 <img src="/assets/Video-Project-8.gif" height="640" />